 *see recipe card for additional details

-Chop chicken and place in Dutch oven or pot
+Chop chicken meat and place in Dutch oven or pot

 Cook over medium-high heat until cooked through- about 5 minutes